urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 +++
 title = "Urbit for Normies"
 date = 2020-02-12
-description = "What is Urbit and why should you care?"
+description = "A layperson’s guide to the coming new internet."
 [extra]
 author = "Erik Newton"
 ship = "~patnes-rigtyn"
 image ="https://media.urbit.org/site/posts/essays/normies-2.png"
 +++

-## What is Urbit and why should you care?

-*A layperson’s guide to the coming new internet.*

 Urbit is a challenging project to fully describe because it’s an entire system rather than a single product.
 Often when I talk about one of the individual elements of the system, someone will tell me that another company is already building that — and they’re usually right.
 What sets Urbit apart is that we’re building all these elements at once to work together seamlessly.